alaahija/Microsoft-Fabric-NYC-Taxi-Project/README.md

-# 🚖 Microsoft Fabric - NYC Taxi Data Project
+# 🚖 Microsoft Fabric - New York City Yellow Taxi Data Project

 ## 📖 Overview
 The **NYC Taxi Data Project** is a comprehensive data analytics solution built using **Microsoft Fabric**.